 - Continue the efforts of the Humboldt County Health Board, a multi-disciplinary team comprised of medical, emergency management, and government leaders.
-The board will continue to successfully manage local COVID-19 cases and assess resources needed within the county. - Work to improve turnaround times on testing results.
-Currently, it is taking 7-10 days for test results to return from the state lab, which is creating significant difficulties with the county's contact tracing efforts.
-The county is investigating possible relationships with private labs. - Explore ways to offer COVID testing free of charge as residents in Humboldt County may be choosing not to be tested due to cost concerns.
-The county will work with Humboldt General Hospital to consider free testing using CARES Act funding.
-Other options also may be available.
+The board will continue to successfully manage local COVID-19 cases and assess resources needed within the county. - Improve testing turn-around times.
+Tuesday, November 17, Humboldt County began sending samples to Quest, a private lab.
+Tests will now be turned around in 48-72 hours, which will positively impact local contact tracing efforts. - Continue to explore ways to offer COVID testing free of charge as residents in Humboldt County may be choosing not to be tested due to cost and loss-of-work concerns.
+Humboldt General Hospital is currently planning to offer free testing for persons without insurance using CARES Act funding.
+Other options also may be available. - Continue local contact tracing efforts through the Fast Team.
+The team has added six more members to ensure the county is fully prepared to deal with any continued surges and to limit the number of "close contacts." - Reinstate the Humboldt County Business Educator Program, whose officials will oversee business/organizational compliance efforts in Humboldt County and the City of Winnemucca. - Plan and execute a second mass-testing event in Humboldt County for both symptomatic and asymptomatic people.
+Humboldt County has made a resource request to the Nevada Department of Emergency Management. - Complete a draft vaccination plan with the goal of moving forward with Tier 1 COVID-19 vaccinations in Humboldt County.
+Humboldt County Emergency Management is actively working with the State of Nevada and the Community Health Nurse to facilitate the delivery of the vaccine, and with Tier 1 qualified employers to identify the number of persons to be vaccinated.
+Tentatively, there are 730 Tier 1 qualified persons in Humboldt County. - Continue testing for virus RNA through the City of Winnemucca's wastewater tracking program to early identify any emerging COVID-19 hot spots, and to then notify residents in the areas of highest concentration to remain alert for COVID-like symptoms. - Launch a focused public relations campaign aimed at small gatherings.
+The campaign will focus on the idea of "gifting" health and protection to others during the holiday season by preparing for and then gathering in ways that maximize mask wearing, social distancing and hygiene efforts. - Continue to maintain a close working relationship with the Humboldt County School District to help identify and mitigate the spread of the virus in the county's schools.
+The Humboldt County Superintendent and Assistant Superintendent have both recently joined the Fast Team to further good communication. - Continue outreach and strong communication with the Fort McDermitt Indian Reservation with regard to testing, case numbers, hospitalizations and deaths. - Continue current communication efforts, including the daily Humboldt County Report, public notification of new cases, outreach via social and traditional media and more. - Increase public education and communication outreach regarding the need to be tested, and highly publicize testing locations.

-- Continue local contact tracing efforts through the Fast Team.
-The team is in the process of adding approximately six more members to ensure the county is fully prepared to deal with any continued surges and to limit the number of "close contacts." - Plan and execute a second mass-testing event in Humboldt County for both symptomatic and asymptomatic people.
-Humboldt County will need to make a resource request to the Nevada Department of Emergency Management. - Continue testing for virus RNA through the City of Winnemucca's wastewater tracking program to early identify any emerging COVID-19 hot spots, and to then notify residents in the areas of highest concentration to remain alert for COVID-like symptoms. - Continue to maintain a close working relationship with the Humboldt County School District to help identify and mitigate the spread of the virus in the county's schools.
-The Humboldt County Superintendent and Assistant Superintendent have both recently joined the Fast Team to further good communication. - Continue outreach and strong communication with the Fort McDermitt Indian Reservation with regard to testing, case numbers, hospitalizations and deaths. - Continue current communication efforts, including the daily Humboldt County Report, public notification of new cases, outreach via social and traditional media and more. - Increase public education and communication outreach regarding the need to be tested, and highly publicize testing locations. - Continue education about wearing masks, social distancing, washing hands frequently, and limiting travel and gatherings.
-Outreach also will continue to encourage residents to get fluvaccinated.
+Continue education about wearing masks, social distancing, washing hands frequently, ar limiting travel and gatherings.
+Outreach also will continue to encourage residents to get for vaccinated.